joker-eph/githubmove/GitHubMove.rst

 * Commit, squash, merge, and fork locally without touching the remote server.
 * Maintain as many local branches as you like, letting you maintain multiple threads of development.
-* Collaborate on these branches (e.g. through your own fork of llvm on github).
+* Collaborate on these branches (e.g. through your own fork of llvm on GitHub).
 * Inspect the repository history (blame, log, bisect) without Internet access.

 In addition, because Git seems to be replacing most OSS projects' version